 Speaking exclusively to The Watsonia Bugle about his peculiar strategy, Ploenges said, “I honestly think that’s the best way for me to stay safe.
 Without those regular reminders, I’d be way too haphazard, and would really open myself up to the nefarious activity of others.”

-While Ploenges refused to weigh into the ongoing debate about whether instances of crime were on the rise in our local area, he did say that increased police helicopter presence presented a double-edged sword for him and fellow worry warts.
+While Ploenges refused to weigh into the ongoing debate about whether instances of crime were on the rise in our local region, he did say that increased police helicopter presence presented a double-edged sword for him and fellow worry warts.
 Ploenges said, “On the one hand, it’s good that police are providing active surveillance of the area, but on the other hand you have wonder why they need to continually attend various Diamond Valley hotspots.
 When you actually think about it, it’s a bit of a chicken and egg scenario, really.”